Salmon has got to be one of the tastiest fish in the world.

 Can You Eat Salmon Scales and Skin?

-When preparing salmon it is not necessary to scrape off the scales.
+When preparing salmon, it is not necessary to scrape off the scales.

-Just make sure you don’t eat them on a first date, sometimes they can get stuck in your teeth.
+Salmon scales are safe to eat and contain healthy fatty acids and other minerals.
+Ensure you don’t eat them on a first date; sometimes, they can get stuck in your teeth.

 Do Salmon Have Bones?